-(2) Notice Regarding False Statements.
+- (2) Notice Regarding False Statements as stated in U.S. Code, title 18, § 1001.

 A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
-Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).

-- b.
-Any existing Key Employee or Primary Management Official, or any other Class A licensee unless otherwise specifically exempted by the Gaming Commission, that has not completed an application form containing the language set forth in Section 11.04.120(a)(1) and (2) above, shall be notified that they must either: - (1) Complete a new application form that contains the Privacy Act Notice and the Notice Regarding False Statements; or - (2) Sign a statement that contains the Privacy Act Notice and consent to the routine uses described in that notice, and sign a statement that contains the Notice Regarding False Statements.
+Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001). - b.
+Any existing Key Employee or Primary Management Official, or any other Class A licensee unless otherwise specifically exempted by the Gaming Commission, that has not completed an application form containing the language set forth in Section 11.a.(1) and (2) above, shall be notified that they must either: - (1) Complete a new application form that contains the most current Privacy Act Notice and the Notice Regarding False Statements; or - (2) Sign a statement that contains the Privacy Act Notice and consent to the routine uses described in that notice, and sign a statement that contains the Notice Regarding False Statements.